-Central Square Dance Party
+Central Square Dance Party by Jess K. '10

 As Snively wrote, school’s out for the summer, but that certainly doesn’t mean that there’s less to do – in fact, I find my days are STILL packed, just in a different way.
 (Which is maybe perhaps why my blogging has been so sporadic lately.
 That, and the Sex and the City kick I’ve been on for the past two months.*) A couple weekends ago the city of Cambridge was hosting a city-wide dance party in the street, and so we decided to head over and get down with our bad selves.

 If you want to feel like you were there with us, here’s a little bit of the evening: